Donutellko/SmnsTest/README.md

 But as soon as I get information from Geocode API just once for each city, I consider it to be good enough in terms of performance and cost (price per request).

+I also thought that it might be better to place added inputs into queue for retrieving locations, but I guess it's making this testing project too overcomplicated, and would span the time I spent on it even more, so I decide to stop at this state.

 ## Comments

 ### "last"